isabella232/search-promote.en-1/help/c-about-index-menu/c-about-re-rank-index.md

 # About Re-Rank Index{#about-re-rank-index}

-You can use Re-Rank Index to update your site's ranking information without the need to recrawl your site.

-## About Re-Rank Index {#concept_147B0A9FCD51451787DA898E06F7C692}

 You can use [!DNL Re-Rank Index] to update your site's ranking information without the need to recrawl your site.

+## Using Re-Rank Index {#concept_147B0A9FCD51451787DA898E06F7C692}

 You can use this option whenever you make changes to certain account Ranking settings.
 The updated account option information is used to generate new site ranking data.
 Re-Rank lets you quickly and efficiently make changes to your site ranking.